TeachBooks/mirror_mude_book/book/eva_7/POT.md

 Another option would be to apply BM with a time block of a **smaller size** sampling then, for instance, the monthly maxima.
 Note that then the fitted GEV will provide the **monthly** non-exceedance probabilities.

+To choose between these two options, we should consider criteria related to the physical process we are studying, such as whether the phenomenon presents seasonality or cycles along time.

 ```